josephabbudd-web/kickfyne/README.md

 💲 go mod tidy
 ```

-### Rewrite the app's opening screen and main menu in the file at frontend/settings.go.
+### Rewrite the app's opening screen and main menu in the file at frontend/settings.go

-1. Redefine the constants `openingScreenName` and `openingScreenPresetName` in frontend/settings.go so that they reference my new opening screen.
+1. I want the application to open with the **ContactsAT** screen.
+So I will set the constant `openingScreenName` in frontend/settings.go to "ContactsAT".
+I will leave `openingScreenPresetName` set to "Default".
-1. Redefine var mainMenuItems to reference the 3 new main screens.
+1. var mainMenuItems needs to reference the 3 new main screens.

 ```go
 package frontend